+English (English Language and English Literature)

+Mathematics

-English (English Language and English Literature) Mathematics Science (Biology, Chemistry & Physics) Character Education (Personal, Social, Health and Citizenship Education or PSHCE) Physical Education (Core)
+Science (Biology, Chemistry & Physics)

+Character Education (Personal, Social, Health and Citizenship Education or PSHCE)

+Physical Education (Core)

 The core of subjects takes 60-65% of curriculum time in Year 10 and 11.

 Option Subjects

 Students also study three of these subjects:

-Art Business Studies Computer Science Dance Design & Technology - Food Design & Technology - Resistant Materials Design & Technology - Textiles Drama French Geography German Health and Social Care History Music Philosophy, Ethics and Religion Physical Education
+Art

+Business Studies

+Computer Science

+Dance

+Design & Technology - Food Preparation & Nutrition

+Design & Technology - Resistant Materials

+Design & Technology - Textiles

+Drama

+French

+Geography

+German

+Health and Social Care

+History

+Music

+Philosophy, Ethics and Religion

+Physical Education

 ENGLISH LANGUAGE & LITERATURE

+Course Aims:

-The New English Language and English Literature GCSEs are compulsory subjects at Key Stage 4 and all students are entered for both courses.
-Each GCSE is assessed entirely by examinations at the end of Yr 11.
+The English Language and English Literature GCSEs are compulsory subjects at Key Stage 4 and all students are entered for both courses.
+Each GCSE is assessed entirely by examinations at the end of Year 11.
 Students will read a wide range of fiction and non-fiction texts and will develop their writing skills (both analytical and creative).
-Students will also prepare a presentation of a topic of their choice, the assessment of which will lead to the awarding of a separate Spoken Language qualification.
+Students will also prepare a presentation on a topic of their choice, the assessment of which will lead to the awarding of a separate Spoken Language qualification.

+Examination Board: AQA

 ENGLISH LANGUAGE GCSE

+Assessment:

-100% Examination Paper 1: Explorations in Creative Reading and Writing Paper 2: Writers' Viewpoints and Perspectives
+100% Examination Paper 1: Explorations in Creative Reading and Writing Paper 2: Writers' Viewpoints and Perspectives Course Content: